-Four: The fourth thing you can do when you are feeling ugly and gross is to practice cultivating radical acceptance through something I call the landscape metaphor.
-(As you can see, I find metaphors really helpful.
+The fourth thing you can do when you are feeling ugly and gross is to practice cultivating radical acceptance through something I call the landscape metaphor.
+I find metaphors really helpful.
 If metaphors are not helpful for you, do not worry—you can do this step without metaphors.
-Keep reading).
+Keep reading.

 Thanks to my friend, Kathy, for this picture.

 When I was a teenager, I got to spend a few weeks in rural Arizona.
 I spent a lot of time looking at the canyons and rocks that had been shaped and eroded by the wind.
-This landscape was stunning, and it was stunning because of all that it had weathered and because of its cracks, snags, crevices, and breaks.
+This landscape was stunning, and it was stunning because of all its cracks, snags, crevices, and breaks.